-CAUTION: Never pull, carry, or hold the sensor by its cable.
-This may sever internal connections.
+CAUTION: Never pull, carry, or hold the sensor by its cable; this may sever internal connections.

-CAUTION: The arrow on the top of the insert must point forward toward the bow to align with the water flow.
+CAUTION: The arrow on the top of the insert must point toward the keel/centerline of the boat.
+This will align the angle of the element inside the transducer with the deadrise angle of your hull.